Daugavpils Station

-Daugavpils Station (Daugavpils Pasažieru parks) is the main railway station serving the city of Daugavpils in south -eastern Latvia.
+Daugavpils Station (Daugavpils Pasažieru parks) is the main railway station serving the city of Daugavpils in south-eastern Latvia.

 The station is an important railway junction, which is the terminus of the Riga–Daugavpils and Daugavpils–Indra railway lines.
-Riga – Minsk trains transit the station and there is a direct service to Vilnius.
+There are no more Riga – Minsk trains and the direct service to Vilnius was stopped in 2020.
+There is service on the Latvian railway lines Riga-Daugavpils, 4 times per day, Riga-Kraslava, 5 times per week, Riga-Indra twice per week, and Riga-Aglona once per year.

 Daugavpils Satiksme provides bus and tram routes including the station.